ckumuran/ckumuran/README.md

 # Hello 👋, I'm Kumaran

 I'm a developer based in Bangalore who builds across the full spectrum — from low-level systems to full-stack web apps and AI-powered tools.
-I care about how things actually work under the hood, and I enjoy tackling problems that are technically interesting, visually compelling, or just plain hard.

 ---

 ## 🌐 Socials